 When considering email marketing, most of us are thinking: Not this; not again!
-And we shouldn’t be surprised either, because checking our inbox takes up 28 percent of our time and the word email reminds us of the tons of spam awaiting.
+And we shouldn’t be surprised either, because checking our inbox takes up a lot of time.

 Maybe it’s a cliché, but there are only two approaches to email marketing: you either love it or hate it.
 The fact is that:

 - According to Salesforce, 95 percent of consumers use email.